discretlib/doc/content/learn/datamodel/schema.md

 - Entities, Fields and Namespaces cannot be deleted.
 - Namespace must be inserted in the same order, new Namespaces must be inserted at the end.
-- Entities must be inserted in the same order wihtin their namespace.
+- Entities must be inserted in the same order within their namespace.
 New entities must be inserted at the end of a namespace.
 - Fields must appear in the same order in an entity.
 New fields must be inserted at the end of the entity.

 Fields update and insertion must obey strict rules: